Wine in Italy

 The Marches produce a compelling white called Verdicchio.

-The volcanic hills around Rome produce mostly whites, including Frascati, Montefiascone, and my personal favorite Est!
+The volcanic hills of Lazio around Rome produce mostly whites, including Frascati, Montefiascone, and my personal favorite Est!
 Est!
 Est! (though I like it mainly for the story behind its name)

 The volcanic soils continue south into Campania, which produces fine whites on the islands of Ischia, and the compelling-named Lacryma Christi ("Tears of Christ") on the slopes of Mt.
 Vesuvius.